hswolff/reacdle/README.md

 - more tests! getting more game functionality together
 - spend way too long to get empty state of the game to have correct default height
 - get things deployable for fun and profit
+- Refactor store to save computed guesses into store so we can calculate game state more easily